ADMINISTRATIVE POLICY AND PROCEDURES

 Principal investigators and grant and contract administrators are encouraged to attend training and made aware of the reference materials available through regular communications from the SPA department, including but not limited to, Project Initiation meetings, quarterly financial review meetings, individual outreach efforts, e-mail communications, memorandums, and newsletters.

 3.8.6 Administration of Grants.
-The PIs, his/her designee, and/or any other project personnel tasked with administrative or reporting obligations related to a sponsored project have access to training and other reference materials relating to compliance with OMB Circular A-110 available on the SPA and SRS websites.
-A-110 sets forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to, and agreements with, institutions of higher education, hospitals, and other non-profit organizations.
-See http://www.whitehouse.gov/sites/default/files/omb/assets/omb/circulars/a...
-Examples of "grant administration" are A-110's requirement that RIT establish codes of conduct (which cover such topics as conflicts of interest and gratuities) and mechanisms for research performance reports and financial reports related to the grant.
+The PIs, his/her designee, and/or any other project personnel tasked with administrative or reporting obligations related to a sponsored project have access to training and other reference materials relating to compliance with Uniform Guidance available on the SPA and SRS websites.
+Uniform Guidance sets forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to, and agreements with, institutions of higher education, hospitals, and other non-profit organizations.
+Link to Uniform Guidance can be found here: http://www.ecfr.gov/cgi-bin/text-idx?node=2:22.214.171.124.1&rgn=div5.
+Examples of "grant administration" included in the Uniform Guidance require RIT to establish codes of conduct.
+It covers such topics as conflicts of interest and gratuities, and contains mechanisms for research performance reports and financial reports related to the grant.

 Principal investigators and grant and contract administrators are encouraged to attend training and made aware of the reference materials available through regular communications from the SPA and SRS departments, including but not limited to, Project Initiation meetings, quarterly financial review meetings, individual outreach efforts, e-mail communications, memorandums, and newsletters, and formal PI Institute and SPARC training programs for PIs and project staff.

 3.8.7 Auditing Standards.
-University personnel responsible for the annual A-133 audit should be knowledgeable of the requirements prescribed by OMB Circular A-133.
-A-133 sets forth standards for obtaining consistency and uniformity among Federal agencies for the audit of States, local governments, and non-profit organizations expending Federal awards.
-OMB Circular A-133 may be found at http://www.whitehouse.gov/omb/circulars/al33/al33.html and the A-133 Compliance Supplement is available at http://www.whitehouse.gov/omb/circulars_a133_compliance_09toc .
+University personnel responsible for the annual Single Audit (formerly the A-133 audit) should be knowledgeable of the requirements prescribed by Uniform Guidance.
+Uniform Guidance sets forth standards for obtaining consistency and uniformity among Federal agencies for the audit of States, local governments, and non-profit organizations expending Federal awards.
+Uniform Guidance may be found at http://www.ecfr.gov/cgi-bin/text-idx?node=2:126.96.36.199.1&rgn=div5

 3.9 Compliance with RIT's Policies and Procedures.
 All PIs and project participants are responsible for adhering to RIT's policies and procedures, including those listed below that relate to the administration of their award or agreement.
 A PI may seek further assistance on these issues from SPA or SRS staff as applicable.
 Listed below are links to the sponsored research related policies and guidance that PIs and project participants are responsible for complying with while working on their project.
 These policies are in addition to any sponsor, federal, and/or state regulations which may also be applicable to the project, such as those referenced in Section 3.8.